department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 ### Sprint goals

 - **Toxic Exposure**
-    - (15b) Veteran can establish a claim inclusive of dates they spent in the Gulf War and/or 9/11.
-Calendar dates are populated in Overflow (15e).
+    - Veteran can specify Gulf War exposures in their 526 claim (15b).
+Locations and dates are populated in overflow (for 15e).

 - **Paper Form Sync**
     - 5103 link and claim certification - Implement feedback from collab cycle for any discovered issues.